Loonz806/setup-example/README.md

 _reports line coverage for repository by using a reporter that is pushed to an reporting suite and badged locally_

 Runs on successful build chain in Github Actions

+#### [Github Actions](https://docs.github.com/en/actions) ( Some github hosted CI actions that can be run branch dependant )

+_runs linting, testing and building and deployment to github pages on primary branch_

+Similar to other tools like TravisCI, CircleCI, GitLab, Bitbucket, Codepipeline etc. Configuration found in `.github/workflows`